“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 I addressed a meeting of the Lions Club in Burwood but my offer wasn’t taken up.

 ‘Blessed is he, who in the name of charity and good will, shepherds the weak through the valley of darkness, for he is truly his brother’s keeper and the finder of lost children.’

 San Quentin Tarantino.

-of finding new and unfamiliar facets of life.
+We should smooth their exploration of new and unfamiliar facets of life.
 Being born in Australia is not a virtue, being born in Sudan is not a crime.

 Sydney is one of the cities that has absorbed most of the latest wave of immigrants.
 The few remaining industries are concentrated around the city’s west.
 Whether in giant or small factories with a few dozen workers, the work force is now almost entirely composed of immigrants.
-The new inhabitants of the city are more often than not asians,arabs
+The new inhabitants of the city are more often than not asians, africans and arabs.

 This can be seen from the number of their children in the schools, which picks up exponentially every year.